ifellows/salt/salt_website/src/content/docs/management/facilities.md

 ## Setting up a tablet

-Tablet setup begins by browsing to `https://your-server/tablet` directly from the tablet — no login is required.
+Tablet setup begins by browsing to `https://your-server/tablet` directly from the tablet.
+No login is required.
 That public page provides the APK download link and step-by-step setup instructions.

 ![/tablet page with installation instructions](../../../assets/screenshots/tablet-apk-download.png)